Mortgage Broker vs Bank in North Brisbane, QLD: The 2026 Guide

 The second biggest mistake is choosing based on convenience alone.
 Spending an extra hour with a broker to compare options can save you tens of thousands of dollars over the life of your loan.
 When you're borrowing $700,000 or more, a 0.20% rate difference costs you approximately $1,400 per year.

 Broker commissions are regulated and transparent.
-Lenders pay brokers between 0.55% and 0.65% upfront commission plus ongoing trail commission - but these rates don't vary significantly between lenders.
+Lenders pay brokers upfront commission plus ongoing trail commission, but these rates don't vary significantly between lenders.
 This means brokers aren't incentivised to recommend one lender over another based purely on commission.

 More importantly, the commission comes from the lender's marketing budget, not from your loan amount or interest rate.
-The rate you get through a broker is the same rate you'd get by going direct to that lender - often better, because brokers have access to special rates and products not available to direct customers.
+The rate you get through a broker is the same rate you'd get by going direct to that lender, and often better, because brokers have access to special rates and products not available to direct customers.

-- Rate access: brokers often get better rates than bank branches because they bring volume to lenders.
+• Rate access: brokers often secure better rates than bank branches because they bring volume to lenders.

 Frequently Asked Questions

-Should I use a mortgage broker or go directly to my bank?
+Should I use a mortgage broker or go directly to my bank in North Brisbane, QLD?

 A mortgage broker, every time.
 Banks can only offer you their own products, while brokers compare options across 60+ lenders to find the best fit for your situation.
 The broker service is free to you and often delivers better rates and features than going direct.